samisbakedham/finn/doc/web-wallet.md

 ## Prerequisites

-You should already have MWC node is up and running.
-The MWC wallet need to be init and ready for usage.
+You should already have finn node is up and running.
+The finn wallet need to be init and ready for usage.

-Please check for more details at [MWC floonet](https://github.com/cgilliard/mwc/blob/master/doc/mwc_floonet.md).
+Please check for more details at [finn floonet](https://github.com/cgilliard/finn/blob/master/doc/finn_floonet.md).

 ## Web Wallet Security